gjmcn/atomic-agents-vis/docs/README.md

 An agent cannot move between containers.
 If an agent's `zIndex` may change during the simulation, set its `zIndex` to a finite number so that it is added to the middle container.
 This should be done when creating the agent, or immediately after the agent is created &mdash; i.e. before the visualisation 'sees' the agent for the first time.

-To hide an agent, set its alpha to `0`.
-For example, to hide an actor, use a function for `actorAlpha` which returns `0` when passed the actor to be hidden.
+?> Note: once an agent has been added to a container, setting it's `zIndex` to `NaN` does not hide the agent.
+Instead, use an alpha of `0` to hide the agent.

 ## Functions and Updates

-If an option such as `zoneTint` or `actorAlpha` is a function (see the tables above), it is called for each agent of the relevant type.
+If an option such as `zoneTint` or `actorAlpha` is a function, it is called for each agent of the relevant type.
 The function is passed the agent (or in the case of background options, the simulation object) and the returned value is used as the option value.

-Some option functions are called each tick (see the tables above), allowing the option to be updated per agent per tick.
-If these updates are not required for any agent, the relevant 'update option' can be set to `false`.
-The update options are:
+Furthermore, the function is called each tick, so the option is updated per agent per tick.
+If these updates are not required for any agent, the relevant 'update option' (`updateTint`, `updateAlpha` or `updateSprite`) can be set to `false`.

-&emsp;&emsp;`updateTint`<br>
-&emsp;&emsp;`updateAlpha`<br>
-&emsp;&emsp;`updateSprite`<br><br>

-?> Note: the above `update` options only affect agents; the background is always updated if the corresponding options are functions.
+?> Note: the `updateTint`, `updateAlpha` and `updateSprite` options only affect agents; the background is updated each tick if any of `backgroundTint`, `backgroundAlpha` or `backgroundSprite` are functions.

-The initial size of a shape/sprite which represents an actor is based on the actor's initial radius.
-Set the `actorRadius` option to `true`/`false` to enable/disable size updates every tick &mdash; or use a function to control size updates per actor per tick.
-Similarly, the rotation of an actor's shape/sprite is initialised from its pointing/heading, and `actorPointing` is used to control updates.
+The initial size of an actor's shape/sprite is based on the actor's initial radius.
+By default, the size of the sprite/shape is not updated when the radius changes; set the `updateRadius` option to `true` to update actors' radii each tick.
+Similarly, the rotation of an actor's shape/sprite is initialised from its pointing/heading, but the `updatePointing` option must be `true` for actors' rotations to be updated each tick.

 The initial [drawing order](#drawing-order) for agents in the middle container is based on the agents' `zIndex` properties.
-Set the `zIndex` option to `true`/`false` to enable/disable reordering every tick &mdash; or use a function (which is passed the simulation) to control reordering per tick.
+By default, the drawing order is not updated; set the `updateZIndex` option to `true` to update the drawing order every tick.
+Alternatively, `updateZIndex` can be a function; this is called every tick (and passed the simulation) and the drawing order is updated if the function returns a truthy value.

 ## Colors